-Removable or External Hard disk or Zip drives Removable or External Tape drives.
-Any other removable data storage devices Smart devices (see hand held devices below) Information Asset A body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited effectively.
-Information Asset Owner A named senior manager who is able to influence the SIRO and has responsibility for the security of identified assets IT Security/Cyber Security IT security/Cyber security is the body of technologies, processes and practices designed to protect networks, computers, programmes and data from attack, damage or unauthorised access.
-The overarching aim to ensure confidentiality, integrity and availability of data and IT systems.
+Information Asset A body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited effectively.
+Information Asset Owner A named senior manager who is able to influence the SIRO and has responsibility for the security of identified assets.
+IT Security/Cyber Security IT security/Cyber security is the body of technologies, processes and practices designed to protect networks, computers, programmes and data from attack, damage or unauthorised access.
+The overarching aim to ensure confiden- tiality, integrity and availability of data and IT systems.
 Information Security Management System A systematic approach to managing sensitive information relating to the business, so that it remains secure.
-It includes people, processes and IT systems by applying a risk management process.
+It includes people, processes and IT systems by applying a risk manage- ment process.
 Media Removable digital, laser, magnetic, optical or paper based information store.
-Examples include: Medical records Letters, documents, computer print-outs Floppy disks Magnetic Tape - (incl.
-Audio, computer and video) • CD-R + CD-RW USB drives A pure of the results of a grain mount mount in a string of the results of the Mobile Device Any other make/type of equipment meeting this criterion Any electronic device capable of creating, receiving, transmitting and storing portable data, with the ability to connect to, and exchange information with, a PC or laptop computer.
-This includes devices known as: Hand Held computers Smart phones and tablets (including ios and android devices) Monitoring Any other make/type of equipment meeting this criterion The interception of communications, monitoring systems, logging, recording, inspecting and auditing; and communication of this with nominated investigators to satisfy organisational responsibilities and obligations under the Law Network An infrastructure which is configured and maintained to assure performance, availability and integrity of information exchange between the computers and peripherals it connects.
-Peripherals Equipment connecting to hardware to enable input and output of electronic data; peripherals are often inter-changeable.
-They do not store data.
-Peripherals include: Monitor Keyboard Mouse/Trackball •
+Examples include: Medical records Letters, documents, computer print-outs Floppy disks Magnetic Tape - (incl. audio, computer and video) CD-R + CD-RW USB drives Any other make/type of equipment meeting this criterion.
+Mobile Device Any electronic device capable of creating, receiving, transmitting and storing portable data, with the ability to connect to, and exchange information with, a PC or laptop computer.
+This includes devices known as: Hand held computers Smart phones and tablets (including iOS and android devices).
+Any other make/type of equipment meeting this criterion.
+Monitoring The interception of communications, monitoring systems, log- ging, recording, inspecting and auditing; and communication of this with nominated investigators to satisfy organisational responsibilities and obligations under the law.
+Network An infrastructure which is configured and maintained to assure performance, availability and integrity of information exchange between the computers and peripherals it connects.